Keith Olbermann: Countdown with Keith Olbermann Podcast

 On August 1, 2022, Olbermann began producing and hosting a weekday podcast titled "Countdown with Keith Olbermann", for iHeart Media.
 It usually consists of a similar five block show from the TV days with three blocks changed out.
 The main, a dog in need, a headlines section, worst person, a sports rundown and the number one story either being a story of Olbermann's (usually his experience in the news media) or a short story from James Thurber on Fridays.
+The podcast currently releases 2-5 episodes per week, during the weekdays.